Bitcoin-com/developer.bitcoin.com/README.md

 # Bootstrap 4 Prototyping Glue

 This starter project brings together the Sass from [Bootstrap 4](http://v4-alpha.getbootstrap.com/) and a set of [Panini](https://github.com/zurb/panini) HTML templates.
 Panini is a simple, intuitive flat file generator for Gulp that was designed specifically for rapid prototyping.

-The simplicity makes it easy to isolate front-end design (CSS, JS, and HTML patterns) from other aspects of your project, but Panini still allows for HTML partials, external Handlebars helpers, or data from JSON or YAML when needed.
+The simplicity and speed of Panini makes it easy to isolate front-end design (CSS, JS, and HTML patterns) from other aspects of your project, but Panini still allows for HTML partials, external Handlebars helpers, or data from JSON or YAML when needed.

 ## Requirements